 Freedom of expression and freedom of media are issues of high priority for the Netherlands and, apart from closely following the situation in Serbia and in Montenegro, we also support projects contributing to the creation of better conditions for freedom of expression

-Famous Dutch brand Heineken recently commemorated the tenth anniversary of its arrival in Serbia with celebrations in in Zaječar.
+Famous Dutch brand Heineken recently commemorated the tenth anniversary of its arrival in Serbia with celebrations in Zaječar.
 How would you evaluate the impact of this investment and what kind of message about Serbia does it send to the Dutch business community?

 I was very glad that Prime Minister Brnabić, Minister Ðorđević and myself had the opportunity to visit the brewery in Zaječar on the occasion of Heineken’s 10th anniversary of operations in Serbia.
 Heineken is one of the best-known Dutch brands worldwide.
-Apart from being an excellent brewer, Heineken has a track-record for being a responsible and modern Dutch employer that invests strongly in its workforce, in culture and in the local communities where it operations and upon which it relies.
+Apart from being an excellent brewer, Heineken has a track record for being a responsible and modern Dutch employer that invests strongly in its workforce, in culture and in the local communities where it operations and upon which it relies.

 That’s why I’m particularly glad it has such a substantial presence in Serbia, successfully operating two breweries and having invested over €200 million.
 Simply put, the impact of Heineken is evident when you order Zaječarsko pivo.
-Having almost disappeared, this excellent beer is now the most popular beer in Serbia, and that is because Heineken managed to combine Serbian craftsmanship, artisanal knowhow and love for tradition with Dutch innovation, modern (brewing) technologies and business practises.
+Having almost disappeared, this excellent beer is now the most popular beer in Serbia, and that is because Heineken managed to combine Serbian craftsmanship, artisanal know-how and love for tradition with Dutch innovation, modern (brewing) technologies and business practices.